-!
-First Violation 2 Months and compliance !
-Third Violation 1 Year and compliance !
-Second Violation 6 Months and compliance !
-Fourth Violation Permanently
+First Violation

+Second Violation

+Third Violation

+Months and compliance

+Months and compliance

+Permanently

 A disqualification continues until the penalty is served and compliance is met, or the individual meets an exemption from work registration requirements, whichever occurs first.
 If the head of household fails to comply with work rules and does not have good cause, the entire household will be disqualified for up to 6 months.